Esukhia/teachingtibetan.com/docs/mediation/text-expressing-response-to-creative-texts.md

 <!-- div:right-panel -->

-> Can understand questions and instructions addressed carefully and slowly to them and follow short, simple directions.
-Can act on basic instructions that involve times, locations, numbers, etc.
-Can ask people for things, and give people things.
+> Can use simple words/signs to state how a work made them feel.

 <details>